-The introductory section stated a requirement for a unique lowest cost path between any two of the MSST bridges.
+The introductory section stated a requirement for a unique lowest cost path between any two of the Shortest Path Bridges.
 This section shows how this can pose a problem, and how the problem can be overcome with a modest enhancement to the existing Multiple Spanning Tree Protocol (MSTP).